Metronidazole 0.75% w/w

 Unscrew the applicator and replace the cap on the tube.

 Hold the filled applicator by its barrel and gently insert it into your vagina as

 You may find it easiest to do this whilst lying on your back with your knees bent.

 Applying the gel

-Slowly press the plunger to deposit the gel into your vagina; continue pressing until the plunger stops (this will ensure
+Slowly press the plunger to deposit the gel into your vagina.
+Continue pressing until

 When to use it